jon-brandy/hackthebox/Categories/Sherlocks/Loggy/README.md

 13. Now, to identify which function is used by the malware to create a file after execution, we need to list all the available functions.
 14. Since it's related to file creation at windows, the function should be related to Windows API function.
-15. There are 2 ways to identify it, in static way we can simply load the binary to **PESTUDIO**, in dynamic way we need to monitor the Windows API function call using **apmx**.
+15. We are gonna implement 2 ways to identify it, in static way we can simply load the binary to **PESTUDIO**, in dynamic way we need to monitor the Windows API function call using **apmx**.

 > PESTUDIO